kitian616/jekyll-TeXt-theme/_posts/2020-05-24-fastai-series-forward-backward-propagation.md

 ---
-title: 'FastAI Series - Forward + Backward propagation with computational graph and chain rules'
+title: FastAI Series - Forward + Backward propagation with computational graph and chain rules
-date: 2020-04-21
+date: 2020-04-24
 tags: ['Machine Learning', 'Deep Learning']
 ---

 ![Cover](../../../assets/images/2020-05-24/cover.png)

-# FastAI Series - Forward + Backward propagation with computational graph and chain rules

 This article is quite special because it's hand written one.
 Hopefully you guys read it thoroughly and understand the key components of a standard neural networks.